bunkankun/.github/profile/README.md

 ## Hello, welcome to Bunkankun
 This is the back office of Bunkankun, where all the good stuff is cooked.
-The texts will appear in a related place called bkk-books.
+The texts will appear in a related place called `bkk-books`.

 <!--